Carrion (comics): Malcolm McBride

 Many years later, Spider-Man learned from the High Evolutionary that Warren had not achieved cloning but had instead created a genetic virus that could transform existing human beings into what seemed to be genetic duplicates of other people.
 This left Spider-Man wondering "What about Carrion?"
-As Peter Parker he searched Miles Warren's old lab and found a journal which seemingly answered many questions, though many years later the Evolutionary would cast further doubt on this.
+Peter Parker searched Miles Warren's old lab and found a journal that seemingly answered many questions, though many years later the Evolutionary would cast further doubt on this.
 Parker was followed by his university research student rival Malcolm McBride who discovered a test tube containing a strange substance.
 When examining it, McBride discovered it was an advanced genetic creation that when exposed to air grew rapidly and consumed him, turning him into a second incarnation of Carrion, complete with all the knowledge and powers that the original had displayed.
 The new Carrion attacked Spider-Man, picking up his predecessor's cause.

-Initially this Carrion believed himself to be another clone of Warren but slowly found McBride's memories and personality trying to reassert itself.
+Initially, Carrion believed himself to be another clone of Warren but slowly found McBride's memories and personality trying to reassert itself.
 Carrion would fight against Spider-Man on several occasions.
-Carrion joined forces with the Hobgoblin against Spider-Man, and apparently sacrificed himself to save the mother of Malcolm McBride.
+Carrion joined forces with the Hobgoblin against Spider-Man and sacrificed himself to save the mother of Malcolm McBride.
 Carrion turned up alive again, and teamed up with Carnage, Doppelganger, Demogoblin and Shriek on the killing spree Maximum Carnage across New York City.
 The mentally unstable Shriek started looking upon Carrion and the others as her and Carnage's "sons".
 The villains were defeated and confined to the Ravencroft mental institution.
 Later Shriek escaped and freed Carrion.
 She tried to dominate Carrion even further and encouraged him to destroy all aspects of McBride's life.
 However, when they confronted Spider-Man in the McBride household, McBride's mother was able to reach her son's true identity.
 Mrs. McBride and Shriek fought over who was the true mother.
 Malcolm/Carrion was driven to despair by this and tried to turn the Carrion virus upon himself.
-In a moment of compassion Shriek cured him of the virus.
+In a moment of compassion, Shriek cured him of the virus.
 Malcolm McBride returned to Ravencroft.

 Later the mysterious Judas Traveller invaded Ravencroft and briefly transformed McBride back into Carrion during an encounter with Spider-Man.
-However at the end McBride was transformed back by Traveller and all his memories of Peter Parker as Spider-Man were wiped.
-Subsequently, it was revealed that many of the powers displayed by Traveller were actually illusions, so it remains unclear what really happened.
+However in the end McBride was transformed back by Traveller and all his memories of Peter Parker as Spider-Man were wiped.
+Subsequently, it was revealed that many of the powers displayed by Traveller were illusions, so it remains unclear what happened.